zwap-in/sqs-mega-python/README.md

 - If `aws_access_key_id`, `aws_secret_access_key` and `region_name` are omitted, they will be read from the IAM environment or AWS CLI configuration.
 - The `queue_url` must point to a valid SQS queue URL.
 Please ensure the IAM user has _write_ permissions to that queue.

-### The `SnsPublisher` class
+### Publishing notifications to a SNS topic

+[Amazon SNS](https://aws.amazon.com/sns) is a fully managed pub/sub messaging service that allows you to decouple microservices, distributed systems and serveless applications.

-This class allows you to publish notifications to a SNS topic, which might be useful in some situations.
-For example, you want the same message to be sent to multiple destinations or services.
+The `SnsPublisher` class allows you to publish notifications to a SNS topic.
+This is useful if you want to decouple event publishers from subscribers, while delivering the same notification to all parties that are subscribed to a given topic.
+You can subscribe your SQS queue to the SNS topics that interest your service, and Amazon SNS will forward messages to that queue.

-Please keep in mind that, in order to leverage most of the functionality of this framework, the SNS topic should be configured to also deliver the message to a SQS queue.
-You can configure SNS to forward the message to a SQS queue in raw format, or the SNS notification can also be embedded inside a SQS message payload, as it is.
-SQS MEGA is able to automatically detect both types of messages, and payloads are decoded transparently.
+You can configure SNS to forward messages to a SQS queue in raw format.
+The SNS notification can also be embedded inside a SQS message body.
+SQS MEGA is able to automatically detect both types of configurations, and message payloads are deserialized in a transparent manner.

 ```python
 from mega.aws.sns.publish import SnsPublisher